max-serov1984/max-serov1984/README.md

 <p><a href="https://www.linkedin.com/in/akylson"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a> <a href="https://medium.com/@akylson"><img src="https://img.shields.io/badge/medium-%2312100E.svg?&style=for-the-badge&logo=medium&logoColor=white" height=25></a></p>

+### My name is Kanat Akylson :raising_hand:
-IT professional with more than 10 years of experience in Information Technology Management and Operations.
+I am IT professional with more than 10 years of experience in Information Technology Management and Operations.
 I am passionate about process improvement through automation, testing, and implementation.
 I am innovative and driven by learning about the latest tools and methodologies and applying my knowledge and skills to bring value to the organization I am a part of.

 <h3>My Repositories</h3>